 A district shall notify the parent or guardian in writing by February 15 or within 90 days for applications submitted after January 15 in the case of achievement and integration district transfers whether the application has been accepted or rejected.
 If an application is rejected, the district must state in the notification the reason for rejection.
 The parent or guardian must notify the nonresident district by March 1 or within 45 days whether the pupil intends to enroll in the nonresident district.
 Notice of intent to enroll in the nonresident district obligates the pupil to attend the nonresident district during the following school year, unless the boards of the resident and the nonresident districts agree in writing to allow the pupil to transfer back to the resident district.
 If the pupil's parents or guardians change residence to another district, the student does not lose the seat in the nonresident district but the parent or guardian must complete an updated enrollment options form.
 If a parent or guardian does not notify the nonresident district by the January 15 deadline, if it applies, the pupil may not enroll in that nonresident district during the following school year, unless the boards of the resident and nonresident district agree otherwise.
 The nonresident district must notify the resident district by March 15 or 30 days later of the pupil's intent to enroll in the nonresident district.
 The same procedures apply to a pupil who applies to transfer from one participating nonresident district to another participating nonresident district.

 If a school district has more applications than available seats at a specific grade level, it must hold an impartial lottery following the January 15 deadline to determine which students will receive seats.
-Siblings of currently enrolled students and applications related to an approved integration and achievement plan must receive priority in the lottery.
+Siblings of currently enrolled students, applications related to an approved integration and achievement plan, and children of the school district's staff must receive priority in the lottery.
 The process for the school district lottery must be established in school district policy, approved by the school board, and posted on the school district's Web site.

 The board must adopt, by resolution, specific standards for acceptance and rejection of applications.
 Standards may include the capacity of a program, excluding special education services; class; or school building.
 The school board may not reject applications for enrollment in a particular grade level if the nonresident enrollment at that grade level does not exceed the limit set by the board under subdivision 2.
 Standards may not include previous academic achievement, athletic or other extracurricular ability, disabling conditions, proficiency in the English language, previous disciplinary proceedings, or the student's district of residence, except where the district of residence is directly included in an enrollment options strategy included in an approved achievement and integration program.